Funisia

-Funisia is a genus of extinct, colonial sponge-like organisms from the late Ediacaran of South Australia.
+Funisia is a genus of extinct, colonial sponge-like organisms from the late Ediacaran of South Australia and Canada.
+It is the most common genus within the fossils beds it is known from, and may have partially driven the paleoenvironment and paleoecology of the areas in which it was found by stopping other organisms from taking hold, or providing nutrients upon a mass death.
 It is a monotypic genus, containing only Funisia dorothea.

 Discovery and naming

 Funisia specimens, as illustrated in the original article.

 The fossil material of Funisia was found in the Ediacara Member of the Rawnsley Quartzite, Nilpena Ediacara National Park, South Australia in 2007, and formally described and named in 2008.

-The generic name Funisia is after the Latin "rope", and is pronounced to rhyme with Tunisia.

-The name dorothea is in honour of Dorothy Droser, the mother of Mary L. Droser, one of the scientists who studied the organism.
+The generic name Funisia derives directly after the Latin word "rope".
+The specific name dorothea is in honour of Dorothy Droser, the mother of Mary L. Droser, one of the scientists who studied the organism.